 Brita Elite vs Brita Standard

-If you care about lead or PFAS, buy the Elite, not the Standard.
-This is the clearest example on the site that the certification, not the brand, is what matters.
+If lead or PFAS is your reason for buying, get the Elite, not the Standard.
+It is the clearest case on the site that what matters is the certification on the filter, not the name on the pitcher.

-People assume any Brita pitcher is certified to remove lead.
-Only one of these is.
-The Elite filter is certified to NSF/ANSI 53 for lead and PFOA/PFOS; the Standard filter is certified only for chlorine, zinc, copper, cadmium, and mercury - it carries no lead certification, so we credit none.
+If you grabbed a Brita expecting it to handle lead, this is the page to read first - because only one of these two is certified for it.
+The Elite filter is certified under NSF/ANSI 53 (the standard for health-related contaminants) for lead and PFOA/PFOS.
+The Standard filter is certified only for chlorine, zinc, copper, cadmium, and mercury - it carries no lead certification, so we credit none.
+Same brand, same shelf, very different protection.

 | 9.0 | Total Cost of Ownership25% | 9.0 |